-On this day: 3 September
+On This Day: 3 September

-- Posted by Nicola McCarthy
+- Posted by @mccarthy_mcfc

 Looking back through the history books for the events, signings and memorable matches that happened on this day in City’s history.